 In November 2009, my article was published in Astronomy Now magazine.
 Since March 2010, I have had solar photos featured by NASA on their Spaceweather.com site and also in the BAA Journal.
 More recently one of my solar photographs featured on the front cover of the British Astronomical Association Year Book for 2011.

 In August 2011 I retired from the Insurance Industry on my 55th birthday.
 The plan was to find a suitable place in a more southern climate to set up an observatory.
-We have been staying in rented accommodation near Sorbas but I have only brought portable equipment with me at present.
+We initially stayed in rented accommodation in the small village of El Fonte near Sorbas and fully integrated into the local Spanish community.

 I am married to Judy, we enjoy life together and have three grown up children and one grand child Oliver Thomas born March 2014 and Lacey Joy born March 2015.